ianhudson87/quipr-final/README.md

 - [ ] Redirect users to correct game page if they load an incorrect page Same things as join_room. on('connect') send request to get the game stage.
 Redirect based on the value

-- [ ] Make sure users can't start game with only one player in lobby
+- [x] Make sure users can't start game with only one player in lobby.(Untested)